Brix Smith: The Fall

-Smith met Mark E. Smith, vocalist of the Fall, at a gig at Metro in Chicago on 23 April 1983; she moved to his native United Kingdom, where they settled in Prestwich, Bury, England, and married on 19 July of that year.
+Smith met Mark E. Smith, vocalist of the Fall, at a gig at the Metro in Chicago on 23 April 1983; she moved to his native United Kingdom, where they settled in Prestwich, Bury, England, and married on 19 July of that year.
 She initially played with the group on two songs for the album Perverted by Language.
 She co-wrote some of the best-regarded Fall tracks from the period, and is acknowledged for introducing a more mainstream, pop-oriented element to the group's sound.
 She remained with the Fall until her divorce from Smith in 1989.
 She rejoined for the live promotion of the album Middle Class Revolt (1994) and remained for the recording and promotion of albums Cerebral Caustic (1995) and The Light User Syndrome (1996).

 The Adult Net

 In 1985, Smith launched side project the Adult Net with fellow Fall member Simon Rogers.
-Contributors included Mark E. Smith.
+Contributors included Mark E. Smith, Karl Burns and Craig Scanlon, all then-current members of The Fall.
 The group released four singles for the Fall's label Beggars Banquet Records in 1985 and 1986, including a cover of Strawberry Alarm Clock's "Incense and Peppermints".

-The Adult Net released The Honey Tangle in 1989 on Phonogram Records.
-This line-up included Craig Gannon, The The member James Eller and Blondie drummer Clem Burke.
+The Adult Net released their sole album The Honey Tangle in 1989 on Phonogram Records.
+By 1989, the substantially revised line-up of the group consisted of Brix Smith, former Smiths guitarist Craig Gannon, The The bassist James Eller and Blondie drummer Clem Burke.